lalbabusingh/LinearRegressionAssignment/README.md

 You are required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

 ## Conclusions
-As per our final Model, the top 3 predictor variables that influences the bike booking are: temp :- A coefficient value of '4963.50' indicates that a unit increase in temp variable increases the bike hire numbers by 4963.50 units. yr:- A coefficient value of '1994.32' indicates that a unit increase in yr variable increases the bike hire numbers by 1994.32 units. light snow and rain (lsr):- A coefficient value of '-2108.32' indicates that a unit increase in lsr variable decreases the bike hire numbers by 2108.32 units.
+**As per our final Model, the top 3 predictor variables that influences the bike booking are:**
+- **temp:**- A coefficient value of '4963.50' indicates that a unit increase in temp variable increases the bike hire numbers by 4963.50 units.
+- **yr:**- A coefficient value of '1994.32' indicates that a unit increase in yr variable increases the bike hire numbers by 1994.32 units.
+- **light snow and rain (lsr):**- A coefficient value of '-2108.32' indicates that a unit increase in lsr variable decreases the bike hire numbers by 2108.32 units.

 ## Technologies Used
 - pandas